arubinst/Teaching-HEIGVD-RES-2019/README.md

 ## Upcoming deadlines

-- Wednesday, May 22th: be able to write a simple HTTP client (pick your tools)
 - Wednesday, May 29th: be able to write a simple HTTP server (pick your tools)
+- Wednesday, June 12th 23:00: have completed the HTTP infra lab (Google form to follow)

 ## General links